lespam/personal-hacks/README.md

 [Tarea.m](https://github.com/lespam/shortcuts/blob/master/tarea.m)
 I wrote this code for a computer class.
 The code runs on Matlab and given a number, using floating point arithmetic, if the numer can be represented, then it'll tell you how, and finally it'll show the Gray representation.

+## Open the Hardware and Devices Troublshooter on Windows 11
+`
+msdt.exe -id DeviceDiagnostic
+`